 Step 4: Create a plan to pay your balance off in time

-If you purchased a car with a credit card in order to secure a zero percent intro APR, you should strive to pay your car balance off during that time period.
+If you purchased a car with a credit card in order to secure a 0 percent intro APR, you should strive to pay your car balance off during that time period.
 To see if that’s possible, you should use a credit card payment calculator to figure out how much you would need to pay each month for this to happen.

-If you run the numbers and find you cannot afford the monthly payment amount required to pay your car off before your intro APR period ends, you may want to switch from plastic to an auto loan with a lower interest rate and better terms.
+If you run the numbers and find you cannot afford the monthly payment amount required to pay your car off before your intro APR period ends, then you may want to switch from plastic to an auto loan with a lower interest rate and better terms.

 How can you tell?
 Here’s an example.